Hackers News Hackers News

 Jennifer sherman

-A critical pre-authentication SQL injection vulnerability affecting LiteLLM, an open-source AI gateway, is now actively being exploited in the wild.
-LiteLLM is widely used and boasts over 22,000 GitHub stars.
+• A critical pre-authentication SQL injection vulnerability in LiteLLM, an open-source AI gateway (CVE-2026-42208), is being actively exploited.

-Tracked as CVE-2026-42208, this severe flaw allows unauthorized attackers to extract highly sensitive cloud and AI provider credentials directly from the platform’s PostgreSQL database.
+• The flaw allows unauthorized attackers to extract sensitive cloud and AI provider credentials from the platform’s PostgreSQL database.

-Because it manages AI routing and billing, the application stores high-value secrets, including master API keys and enterprise cloud credentials.
+LiteLLM functions as a central proxy, facilitating interactions with major language models such as OpenAI, Anthropic, and AWS Bedrock.
+Given its role in managing AI routing and billing, the application is a repository for high-value secrets, including master API keys and enterprise cloud credentials.

 Rapid Exploitation and Targeted Data Theft

-The Sysdig Threat Research Team detected the first exploitation attempt just 36 hours and seven minutes after the vulnerability was indexed in the global GitHub Advisory Database on April 24, 2026.
+The Sysdig Threat Research Team reported detecting the first exploitation attempt a mere 36 hours and seven minutes after the vulnerability was indexed in the global GitHub Advisory Database on April 24, 2026.
+This rapid response, coupled with the absence of typical automated scanning, suggests the attackers possessed advanced knowledge of LiteLLM’s internal architecture.

 Immediate Patching and Credential Rotation

-Security teams must instantly rotate all virtual API keys, master keys, and stored provider credentials.
+• Rotate all virtual API keys, master keys, and stored cloud/AI provider credentials associated with LiteLLM.

-Furthermore, companies should actively monitor their upstream cloud billing accounts for unexpected API calls or unauthorized AI token consumption.
+• Monitor upstream cloud billing accounts for any unexpected API calls or unusual AI token consumption.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.